QTCAT/qtcat.data/README.md

 __Litriture__

+Klasen et al. A multi-marker association method for genome-wide association studies without the need for population structure correction (under review).

-Horton, M. W. et al. Genome-wide patterns of genetic variation in worldwide Arabidopsis thaliana accessions from the RegMap panel.
+Horton et al. Genome-wide patterns of genetic variation in worldwide Arabidopsis thaliana accessions from the RegMap panel.
 Nat.
 Genet.
 44, 212–216 (2012).

-Klasen et al. (under review).

 ________________________________________________________________________________